 Vessel Traffic.
 Cumulative marine terminal/berth upgrade projects that involve vessel transport of cargo into and out of the Harbor have increased vessel traffic in the past and would continue to do so in the future.
-These vessels have introduced invasive exotic species into the Harbor through ballast water discharges and via their hulls.
-Ballast water discharges are now-regulated and recent California legislation (e.g., Assembly Bill 740 and Senate Bill 1781) address requirements regarding vessel hull husbandry practices and performance standards for the discharge of ballast water. so that Although the potential for introduction of invasive exotic species by this route has been greatly reduced, the risk has not been eliminated.
+These vessels have introduced invasive exotic species into the Harbor through ballast water discharges and via their Ballast water discharges are now regulated so that the potential for introduction of invasive exotic species by this route has been greatly reduced.
 The potential for introduction of exotic species via vessel hulls has remained about the same, and use of antifouling paints and periodic cleaning of hulls to minimize frictional drag from growth of organisms keeps this source low.
 While exotic species are present in the Harbor, there is no evidence that these species have disrupted the biological communities in the Harbor.
 Biological baseline studies conducted in the Harbor continue to show the existence of diverse and abundant biological communities.
-Similarly, Ranasinghe et al. (2005) reported NIS to be associated with higher native cryptogenic diversity and abundance and likely did not have a negative impact on native species.
 However, absent the ability to eliminate the introduction of new species through ballast water or on vessel hulls, it is possible that additional invasive exotic species could become established in the Harbor over time, even with these control measures.
 As a consequence, past, present, and reasonably foreseeable future projects would result in significant cumulative biological resource impacts related to the introduction of invasive species.
 Compared to the NEPA Baseline, the proposed Project would have fewer vessel calls to the Harbor.
-Although project-related vessels could still introduce exotic species, the potential for such introductions would be less than under NEPA Bbaseline conditions and impacts would be less than significant.
+Although project-related vessels could still introduce exotic species, the potential for such introductions would be less than under baseline conditions and impacts would be less than significant.
 Because the proposed Project would not increase the potential for introduction of exotic species it would not result in a cumulatively considerable contribution to a significant cumulative impact.
 For the Reduced Project Alternative, the small increase in vessel traffic in the Harbor (105 vessels per year over the NEPA Baseline) would add to the cumulative potential for introduction of exotic species.
 Many exotic species have already been introduced into the Harbor, and many of these introductions occurred prior to implementation of ballast water regulations.
 These regulations would reduce the potential for introduction of non-native species, including from Reduced Project Alternative-related vessels.
 Furthermore, oil tankers unloading at Berth 408 would be taking on ballast water and not discharging it.
 However, exotic species from vessel hulls could still be introduced into the Harbor.
 Reduced Project Alternative impacts relative to the introduction of non-native species have the potential to be significant prior to mitigation, and effects of the Reduced Project Alternative could make a cumulatively considerable contribution to the significant cumulative impact.